 The deterioration of Russian-Ukrainian relations could have lead to the demise of iconic aircraft manufacturer Antonov.
-But there is renewed hope that the iconic brand could make a comeback.
+But there is renewed hope that the iconic brand is about to make a comeback.

-Anybody who has had a chance to see the world’s only AN-225 Mriya in person has witnessed one of humanity’s greatest feat of engineering.
+Anybody who has had a chance to see the world’s only AN-225 Mriya in person has witnessed one of humanity’s greatest feats of engineering.

 At a glance, the 285 tonne aircraft with six engines and dozens of wheels has no business being able to fly.
 Yet, more than thirty years after the plane’s debut flight, it continues to haul heavy cargo across continents.